 Journalists of Dziennik Gazeta Prawna recalled the events:

-Another enemy of Plahotniuk and his PD [Democratic Party – ed.] in autumn 2018 was Kozlovska.
+Another enemy of Plahotniuc and his PD [Democratic Party – ed.] in autumn 2018 was Kozlovska.
 The offensive against the Head of the Foundation in Moldova began shortly after the Polish authorities included her on the list of persons banned from the Schengen area in August of the same year.
 Democrats used her troubles in Poland to set up a parliamentary committee of inquiry.
 The result was a report – described in detail by DGP – in which she was accused of money laundering and financing the pro-Western opposition.
-One of its leaders at the time was Maia Sandu (after Plahotniuk lost influence and fled Moldova last spring, Sandu held the post of Prime Minister from June to November 2019).
+One of its leaders at the time was Maia Sandu (after Plahotniuc lost influence and fled Moldova last spring, Sandu held the post of Prime Minister from June to November 2019).

 As we have shown in the DGP material of June 2019, the report of the Committee of Inquiry was a patchwork of anecdotal information.
 It argued, among other things, that the illegal financing of Moldovan parties were airline tickets for a conference in Brussels, which the Open Dialog Foundation sponsored for representatives of Sandu’s group.
-During the writing of the report, the Moldovan secret service, controlled by Plahotniuk, suggested, as did the right-wing press in Poland, links between Kozłowska and Russian intelligence.
+During the writing of the report, the Moldovan secret service, controlled by Plahotniuc, suggested, as did the right-wing press in Poland, links between Kozłowska and Russian intelligence.
 However, no convincing material was presented in this case.

 Also in Poland the Voivodeship Administrative Court questioned the data submitted by the Internal Security Agency, on the basis of which Kozlovska was entered into SIS (the EU list of persons prohibited from entering the Schengen area).